jobsonita/rocketseat-ignite-rnative-desafio02/README.md

 # :rocket::seat: Ignite Course - React Native Track - Challenge 02 :iphone:

 A simple app to store Tasks that can be marked as done.
-This version ignores the tests and adds some funcionalities (edit a task and alert before deletion).
+This version ignores the tests and adds some extra functionalities (edit a task and alert before deletion).
-Developed through TDD using [Rocketseat's template](https://github.com/rocketseat-education/ignite-template-react-native-todos) as a base.

 ## :hammer: Status

-> :construction: Finished :wrench:
+> :white_check_mark: Finished :lock:

 ## :bookmark: Content Table
 <!--ts-->